 These reviews are to simplify the confusing world of non standard artist materials.

-They are supported by the ads shown, Amazon affiliate links and selling my paintings.
+They are supported by Amazon affiliate links and selling my paintings.

 Can I scrub the brush?